 (k) any other personal information required to perform the financial or accounting service for you.

-3.2 ‘Sensitive information’ is a subset of personal information and includes personal information that may have serious ramifications for the individual concerned if used inappropriately.
+3.2 ‘Sensitive data’ is a subset of personal data and includes personal information that may have serious ramifications for the individual concerned if used inappropriately.

 (a) health information;